-Common symptoms of hypotony include pain, vision loss and visual disturbance, but some people experience no symptoms at all. ³ Hypotony requires treatment, including medication and possibly surgery, to prevent further damage and vision loss.¹
+Common symptoms include pain, vision loss and visual disturbance, but some people experience no symptoms at all. ³ Hypotony requires treatment, including medication and possibly surgery, to prevent further damage and vision loss.¹

 Hypotony can last for weeks or longer (chronic hypotony) and if left untreated, can result in permanent structural damage to the eye with vision loss.³

 - Hypotony is a serious eye condition resulting from eye surgery or trauma.

 - Some people experience vision changes and pain, while others experience no symptoms at all.

 - Early detection is critical and patients should seek treatment immediately.

 moisturize your skin,